dalibo/pitrery/install_2.5.md

 PostgreSQL configuration
 ------------------------

-Once `archive_wal` is configured, PostgreSQL must be setup to use it by modifying the `archive_command` parameter in _postgresql.conf_ and dependent parameters:
+Once `archive_xlog` is configured, PostgreSQL must be setup to use it by modifying the `archive_command` parameter in postgresql.conf and dependent parameters:

     # If using PostgreSQL >= 9.0, wal_level must be set to archive or hot_standby
     # If using PostgreSQL >= 9.6, wal_level must be set to replica
     # Changing this requires a restart
-    wal_level = replica
+    wal_level = archive

     # If using PostgreSQL >= 8.3, archiving must be enabled
     # Changing this requires a restart
     archive_mode = on

     # The archive command using the defaults from pitrery.conf
-    archive_command = '/usr/bin/archive_wal %p'
+    archive_command = '/usr/local/bin/archive_xlog %p'

     # The archive command with parameters
-    #archive_command = '/usr/bin/archive_wal -C /path/to/myconf.conf %p'
+    #archive_command = '/usr/local/bin/archive_xlog -C /path/to/myconf.conf %p'
-    # or to search /etc/pitrery for the configuration:
+    # or to search /usr/local/etc/pitrery for the configuration:
-    #archive_command = '/usr/bin/archive_wal -C myconf %p'
+    #archive_command = '/usr/local/bin/archive_xlog -C myconf %p'

 Depending on the version of PostgreSQL, restart the server if